XHSAG-FM

-XHSAG-FM 92.5 FM is a radio station in Salamanca, Guanajuato, with studios in Irapuato.
+XHSAG-FM 92.5 FM is a radio station in Salamanca, Guanajuato, with studios in Irapuato, Mexico.
 Owned by Radiorama but operated by Grupo El Salmantino, XHSAG carries a Regional Mexican format known as La Perrona.

 History

 The original XESAG concession was awarded to Radio Creatividad, S.A., a Radiorama subsidiary, on November 30, 1994.

 XESAG was approved to move to FM in April 2018.
 The 92.5 frequency had first been offered to XEZH-AM 1260, which opted not to move.
 The FM was launched in November 2021.